Last Updated on August 7th, 2019

 Feeling desperate?
 Time for a drum-roll.
 All you need to do is up your gelatin intake!
 This is because glycine is a main producer of glutathione, in combination with l-glutamine and l-cysteine.
 And as gelatin specializes in producing glycine, all you need to do is munch on some ground up bones and joints, right?

 If you are still totally reluctant to suck it up and try some gelatin, you can unfortunately not rely on your body to produce it naturally instead.
 What you can do is to obtain certain levels of glutathione from protein.
 Protein provides you with the l-glutamine and glycine that you need.
 So, why didn’t we begin the section with this information?
-Unfortunately, if your skin is extremely acne-prone, then your system might become additionally irritated by the IGF-1 hormones in dairy, as well as by any compounds in it.
+Unfortunately, if your skin is extremely acne-prone, then your system might become additionally irritated by the IGF-1 hormones4 in dairy, as well as by any compounds in it.
 Better stick to gelatin.

 You have probably already heard of the magical powers that collagen brings to the table when it comes to skincare.
 After all, every other beauty product claims to be collagen-based.
 The time has come to learn what collagen actually is and why it benefits you – as well as how you can obtain it from gelatin.

 Collagen is basically what your skin is built on – and what all other skin cells are attached to.
-It should hence come as no surprise that if you are looking to rebuild your problematic skin, you should be turning to collagen.
+It should hence come as no surprise that if you are looking to rebuild your problematic skin5, you should be turning to collagen.
 Indeed, while collagen is generally great for your skin (it evens out your complexion and leaves you with a beautifully moisturized surface), it also directly combats acne and any remaining scars.
 Collagen is also a great aide against any sort of skin inflammation, whether that is caused by free radicals or not.

 Collagen and keratin are essentially the building blocks of your body’s surface.
 Guess where you can also find collagen!
 Indeed, collagen also plays a role in your connective tissues, your organ lining and your joints.
 Sound familiar?
 That is one thing we have in common with animals – more often than not, our body structures are based on the same substances.
 It is therefore logical that gelatin – the concoction of animal joints, bones, etc. is what is able to provide you with the highest amounts of proline and glycine – amino acids needed for collagen production.
 If this wasn’t enough, the protein also brings you a hefty amount of vitamin C – benefiting your skin, as well as your entire being.

 In general, gelatin is thus revered for essentially deeply strengthening your skin.
-As the substance interacts with your genetically shortening telomeres, and attacks free radicals, this also means less wrinkles and a slower aging process for your complexion.
+As the substance interacts with your genetically shortening telomeres, and attacks free radicals6, this also means less wrinkles and a slower aging process for your complexion.
 If you are nearing your 30’s and starting to see changes in your skin, you should already begin boosting its slowly-but-surely-dropping collagen levels.
 Moreover, even if you are not experiencing an aging process just yet, you should still stick to gelatin, as it deeply (and naturally!) hydrates your skin.

 Various experiments confirm that glycine may have excellent benefits for sleep, too, and thus – for stress relief.
 Coincidentally (or not), stress is a significant cause of acne.
 Just a couple of grams of glycine can help you fall asleep faster, in addition to contributing to more wholesome naps.
 Research on the subject is quite varied, including providing tiny doses of glycine to extremely tired test subjects, while some received a simple placebo.
 The glycine-ingesting subjects both slept and generally felt better than the others.
 Glycine also combats tiredness, and even memory and concentration problems.
 It has even been reported to help schizophrenics, addicts and those with depression.

 How does glycine manage to do all this?
 The simple answer is that it helps with REM sleep, while even making you feel colder and thus easing you into sleep.
-It allegedly does all this by inhibiting cortisol’s effect on your psyche, in addition to successfully engaging the N-methyl-D-aspartate receptors in your brain.
+It allegedly does all this by inhibiting cortisol’s effect on your psyche, in addition to successfully engaging the N-methyl-D-aspartate receptors7 in your brain.
 Significantly, glycine boosts your serotonin, calms you down, regulates your sleep cycle and stimulates your melatonin levels.

 All of this relates to acne in the sense that stress and sleep deprivation are major causes of frequent breakouts.
 When you experience irregular sleep, which almost a third of Americans do, you keep more insulin into your system.
 Essentially, when you aren’t feeling good, neither is your skin.
 Help yourself and increase your glycine, and by extension – your gelatin levels, and enjoy better sleep, better skin, and a better life!